Buzzlogix/Buzzlogix-NLP-API-Python-SDK/README.md

 How To Configure:
 =================
 The generated code might need to be configured with your API credentials.
-To do that, open the file "Configuration.py" and edit its contents.
+To do that, provide the credentials and configuration values as constructor parameters for the controllers

 How To Build:
 =============